 Low levels of asbestos fibers are present in the air, water, and soil.
 Most people, however, do not become ill from this type of exposure.
 People who become ill from asbestos usually have been exposed to it on a regular basis, most often in a job where they have worked directly with the material or through substantial environmental contact.

 Most heavy exposures to asbestos occurred in the past.
 The heaviest exposures today tend to occur in the construction industry and in ship repair, particularly during the removal of asbestos-containing materials due to renovation, repairs, or demolition.
 Workers may also be exposed during the manufacture of asbestos-containing products, such as textiles, friction products, insulation, and other building materials.

 Which cancers are associated with exposure to asbestos?

-Exposure to asbestos is associated with an increased risk of lung cancer and mesothelioma, which is a cancer of the thin membranes that line the chest and abdomen.
+Exposure to asbestos causes mesothelioma (a cancer of the thin membranes that line the chest and abdomen) and cancers of the lung, larynx, and ovary.
 Mesothelioma is the most common form of cancer associated with asbestos exposure, although the disease is relatively rare.

 What can be done to reduce the hazards of asbestos?

 The use of asbestos is now highly regulated in the United States.
 The Occupational Safety and Health Administration has issued standards for the construction industry, general industry, and shipyard employment sectors.

 How does smoking tobacco affect the risk of asbestos-associated cancers?